candycode/loco/libloco/README.md

 * Reference guide: documented public interface

 No official version number for now: will use the current SHA hash of the git repository.
-Version numbering will happen after the repository is split into separate _loco-lib_ and _loco-apps_ repositories.
+Version numbering will take place after the repository is split into separate _loco-lib_ and _loco-apps_ repositories.